 This river — our river — drew us in, settled us down, aided us in our quest for survival, and provided a firm foundation upon which generation after generation would build, expand, and prosper.

-This river has been a force to be reckoned with: An aspect of nature that could rise up with aggressive power, but still meekly provide for those who chose to live near it in an otherwise hostile and somewhat uninhabitable area of North Texas.
+This river has been a force to be reckoned with, an aspect of nature that could rise up with aggressive power but still meekly provide for those who chose to live near it in an otherwise hostile and somewhat uninhabitable area of North Texas.

-Everything from the tiny Western mosquito fish to the mighty American alligator swim in its waters.
+Everything from the tiny Western mosquito fish to the mighty American alligator swims in its waters.
 Thousands of species of mammals, reptiles, and amphibians call the riparian zones along the four forks of the river home.

-Approximately 400 different bird species utilize the River’s airspace in their annual migrations along the Central flyway.
-Peering down, they can clearly see the River as it meanders south, carrying and eventually discharging about six million acre-feet of water into the Gulf of Mexico.
+Approximately 400 different bird species utilize the river’s airspace in their annual migrations along the Central Flyway.
+Peering down, they can clearly see the river as it meanders south, carrying and eventually discharging about six million acre-feet of water into the Gulf of Mexico.

 Along the way, our river traverses many different physiographic areas.
 It heads in the Cross Timbers, Grand Prairie, and Blackland Belt, flows through the Post Oak Belt and Piney Woods, and then continues through the Coastal plains on its way to the Gulf.
 There, it empties into Trinity Bay northeast of Galveston.

-In North Texas, alone, seven million people surround the Trinity River.
+In North Texas alone, seven million people surround the Trinity River.
 It eventually skirts the east side of the Houston metropolitan area, the largest city in the state.

 Because of its uniqueness, the Trinity River must be preserved.
 It is as simple as not polluting our waterway.
-You can join a river cleanup, donate to conservation groups that protect rivers, or simply spread the word that our river is important and necessary.
+You can join a river cleanup, donate to conservation groups that protect rivers, or spread the word that our river is important and necessary.
 We must always remember the past of our river, live in the present of our river, and protect the future of our river for generations to come.

-This river, the Trinity River, our river.
+This river, the Trinity River, is our river.